zigzaghumor/zigzaghumor.github.io/_includes/experience.md

 #### 2020 Contemporary Undergraduate Mathematical Contest in Modeling <span style="float:right">Nov.
 2020</span>
   **$\LaTeX$**, Team leader.
 Won the First Prize in Beijing.
   *Optimized Strategy for “Through the Desert” Problem*
-  - Utilized Floyd and Dijkstra algorithms to determine the optimal strategy for the problem and analyzed player revenue based on game details.
+  - Utilized dynamic programming to determine the optimal strategy for the problem and analyzed player revenue based on game details.
   - Used game theory to develop asynchronous strategy for multiple players, verified for rationality as player count increased.

 #### Admissions Program Research <span style="float:right">Dec.
 2019 – Feb.
 2020</span>